binarytrails/notes/system/windows.md

 permanetly in policies:

     gpedit.msc > Local Group Policy Editor > Computer Configuration > Administrative Templates > Windows Components > Microsoft Defender Antivirus > Double-click the Turn off Microsoft Defender Antivirus policy > Select the Enabled option to disable Microsoft Defender Antivirus

+## password reset through automatic repair

+1. reboot a couple of times and hard reboot during the wheel turning manually with your hands
+1. otherwise, get a usb with windows 10 and go into repair by booting the usb key
+2. now, follow this path / actions

+        automatic repair -> advanced options -> troubleshoot -> advanced option ->
+        system image recovery (cancel) -> select a system image -> advanced -> install driver -> cd C:\Windows\System32\ -> rename "utilman" to "utilmana" -> go up and back (to update view) -> rename "cmd" to "utilman" -> continue to exit and reboot

+3. click on middle icon of helper utils of easy of access

+        **bom** popped a cmd.exe shell~!

+4. enter these commands to change the password

+    net user
+    net user <user> *

+5. enjoy your account recovery
+6. consider renaming the utilman and utilmana to their respective names.